PrisonTeam/Prison/docs/knownissues_v3.2.x.md

   the refund is credited to the wrong currency
   - This will be easier to fix once currencies are fixed

-- Possible issue with auto features preventing WorldGuard from protecting a mine.
-In the auto features GUI, when the bottom three features are turned off then WG won't protect the region.

-- ? auto features - issue with lore
-- world guard - not working properly

 * **Custom block issues**